MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/first-party-license-management.md

     :::image type="content" source="~/assets/images/first-party-license-mgt/checkout-button.png" alt-text="Checkout button":::

-1. Enter the number of licenses you would like to purchase, update sold to address and payment information.
-Select “place order”.
+1. Enter the number of licenses you would like to purchase in the **Quantity** field, update **Sold to** address and **Payment method** information.
+Select **Place order**.
 This completes the purchase of the subscription.

     :::image type="content" source="~/assets/images/first-party-license-mgt/place-order.png" alt-text="Place order":::

 1. Once subscription is purchased successfully, purchaser is redirected to the ISV site to complete configuration steps required to activate the subscription.
+Select **Configure now**.

     :::image type="content" source="~/assets/images/first-party-license-mgt/configure-now.png" alt-text="Configure button":::